China and Russia are ahead in the global coronavirus vaccine race, bending long-standing rules as they go

 These moves have thrown Western policymakers off balance.
 American health-care experts say the United States should not rush out its own vaccine in response.
 But that leaves China and Russia as the only countries wielding this valuable diplomatic tool for potentially months to come.

 The upshot is that by next year, China and Russia may have purchased significant geopolitical power by having bent the rules and rushed out their vaccines.
-It's also possible their vaccines may fail, at enormous human cost.
+It is also possible their vaccines may fail, at enormous human cost.

-“It’s really insane and a terrible idea,” said Arthur Caplan, head of the division of medical ethics at New York University’s Grossman School of Medicine, of China and Russia not waiting for the results of Phase 3 trials.
+“It’s really insane and a terrible idea,” Arthur Caplan, head of the division of medical ethics at New York University’s Grossman School of Medicine, said of China and Russia not waiting for the results of Phase 3 trials.
 “It’s staggeringly hard to comprehend.”

 Kirill Dmitriev, head of the Russian Direct Investment Fund, which bankrolled Russia’s vaccine efforts, said Russia’s decision to roll out Sputnik V before the completion of Phase 3 trials has been validated by other countries now doing the same.

 “The criticism was that you cannot register a vaccine before Phase 3,” Dmitriev said.
-“But after this, China registered a vaccine, [the United Arab Emirates] registered a vaccine before completion of Phase 3, and both Britain and the U.S. said publicly they’re considering registering a vaccine before Phase 3.
+“But after this, China registered a vaccine, the UAE registered a vaccine before completion of Phase 3, and both Britain and the U.S. said publicly they’re considering registering a vaccine before Phase 3.
 So this part of the criticism is gone.”

 In recent days, President Trump has pressed for faster release of an American vaccine, while U.S. pharmaceutical companies have resisted the idea of taking a shortcut around long-established safety protocols.